Major Banks

 Open a digital bank account as your first account.
 Monzo, Revolut, Wise, Up (Australia)—these apps let you open an account from your phone with minimal documentation, often within minutes.
 They handle international transfers better than traditional banks and provide real-time spending notifications.
 Use a digital bank for daily spending and a traditional bank for receiving wages.

 Set up a Wise multi-currency account.
 If your parents are sending money from overseas, Wise is almost certainly the cheapest way to receive it.
 You get local bank details in multiple currencies, and the exchange rates are close to mid-market.
+For example, sending GBP 1,000 to Australia via a traditional bank might cost £25 in fees, while Wise charges around £5–6.

 Don’t close your home-country bank account too soon.
 Keep it active for at least your first year.
 You may need it for unexpected expenses, refunds that go to your old account, or proof of funds for visa renewal.

 Learn about local banking norms.
 In Australia and NZ, paying by card or phone is near-universal.
 Cash is increasingly rare (some cafés in Sydney and Melbourne are card-only).
-In the UK, contactless payment is similarly dominant.
-In Ireland, cash is slightly more common but still declining.
+In the UK, contactless payment is similarly dominant; as of 2025, over 90% of transactions under £100 are contactless.

 UNILINK Education helps international students prepare for every aspect of studying abroad, including setting up finances.
 Ask us about pre-arrival bank account setup and money transfer strategies during your consultation.